cortex-lab/ALF/README.md

 ## Event series

 If there is a file with attribute `times`, (i.e. filename `obj.times.ext`), it indicates that this object is an event series.
 The `times` file contains a numerical array containing times of the events in seconds, relative to a universal timescale common to all files.
 Other attributes of the events are stored in different files.
 If you want to represent times relative to another timescale, do this by appending to `timescale` after an underscore (e.g. `spikes.times_ephysClock.npy`).
+By convention, any other file with attribute that ends in `_times` is understood to be a time in universal seconds; for example `trials.reward_times.npy`.
+An attribute ending with `_times_timescale` is by convention a time in that timescale.

 ## Interval series

 If there is a file with attribute `intervals`, (i.e. filename `tones.intervals.npy`), it should have two columns, indicating the start and end times of each interval relative to the universal timescale.
 Again, other attributes of the events can be stored in different files (e.g. `tones.frequencies.npy`.
 Event times relative to other timescales can be represented by a file with attribute `intervals_timescale`.
+Again, any other attributes of the form `trials.cue_intervals.npy` are by convention measured in universal seconds.

 ## Continuous timeseries